Flu symptoms and treatment

 Makes you feel exhausted and too unwell to do everyday activities Makes you feel unwell, but you should still be able to do everyday activities

-There is no specific treatment for flu.
-Most people can treat flu by themselves at home:
+There's no specific treatment for flu.
+But there are things you can do to help flu symptoms yourself at home:

 Do